quirkles/quirkles/README.md

 `npx nx run newapp:serve`

-Note: If you run this multiple times youll need to alter the port the dev server listens on to avoid conflicts.
+Note: If you run this multiple times you'll need to alter the port the dev server listens on to avoid conflicts.